Mohamed Abd-el-Kader Salem

 Mohamed Abdel Kader Salem (Arabic: محمد عبد القادر سالم; born 23 August 1948) is an Egyptian academic and politician.
-He is the Former Egyptian Minister of Communications and Information Technology.
+He serve as Egyptian Minister of Communications and Information Technology.

-Early life and education
+Early life

-Mohamed Salem holds Ph.D. and M.Sc. in electrical engineering-computers and systems engineering, from Faculty of Engineering Ain Shams University, and B.Sc. in electrical engineering from the Military Technical College.
+Salem holds a Ph.D. and M.Sc. in electrical engineering-computers and systems engineering, from Faculty of Engineering Ain Shams University, and B.Sc. in electrical engineering from the Military Technical College.

-Professional career
+Career

-Salem retired from Armed Forces in June 1993 as brigadier general.
-He joined ITI Information Technology Institute in July the same year as the manager of fresh graduate department.
-Soon after he was promoted to be the Vice Chairman of ITI, and the chairman in July 2002.
+Salem retired from Egypt's Armed Forces in June 1993 as a brigadier general.
+He joined ITI Information Technology Institute as the manager of its graduate department.
+Soon after he was promoted to be the Vice Chairman of ITI, and chairman in July 2002.

-On July 21, 2011, he was sworn in as Egypt's 4th Minister of Communications and Information Technology, a member of the Essam Sharaf Cabinet.
-On December 7 the same year, He sworn his second oath as the Minister of Communications and Information Technology in Egypt, Dr Kamal Al Ganzory Cabinet.
+On July 21, 2011, he was sworn in as Egypt's 4th Minister of Communications and Information Technology, as a member of Essam Sharaf's Cabinet.
+On December 7, he became Minister of Communications and Information Technology.

 Salem led the efforts to elect Egypt to chair the executive office of Arab ministers of communications and information technology, He chaired the office in June 2012.

 As minister of communications and information technology Salem chaired the boards of the National Telecommunications Regulatory Authority (NTRA), the Information Technology Industry Development Agency (ITIDA), National Telecommunication Institute (NTI), the Information Technology Institute (ITI), the Technology Innovation and Entrepreneurship Center (TIEC), and oversaw Telecom Egypt (TE) and Egypt Post.

-In May 2015, Salem was appointed by the prime minister (Ibrahim Mahlab) as member of the board of Telecom Egypt.
-He was elected to be the chairman of the board of the company.
-He also held the position as the chairman of the Board of TeData Company.
+In May 2015, Salem was appointed by prime minister Ibrahim Mahlab to the board of Telecom Egypt.
+He was elected chairman.
+He also held the position of chairman of the Board of TeData Company.

 Salem served on the board of advisory, trustees, and directors in various universities, institutes, centers.
-He chaired a number of international conferences in the fields of ICT, GIS, and MM.
+He chaired international conferences in ICT, GIS, and MM.